deadc0de6/catcli/README.md

   * Store md5 hash of files
   * Ability to update the catalog
   * Tag your different storages with additional information
-  * export catalog to CSV
+  * print results and export catalog to CSV

 <a href="https://asciinema.org/a/hRE22qbVtBGxOM1yxw2y4fBy8"><img src="https://asciinema.org/a/hRE22qbVtBGxOM1yxw2y4fBy8.png" width="50%" height="50%"></a>